 Looking for a new way to use an acorn squash?
 Try adding it to a salad, like this arugula and squash salad recipe, which Mariah Gladstone, founder of Indigikitchen, says in an episode of Cook With Us, is "a great way to use acorn squash for something other than a hot, roasted dish."
 It features a half-and-half blend of spinach and arugula, pre-cooked acorn squash, and a few other easy ingredients (hint: one of them is everyone's favorite fruit).
-Watch the full video here to get the full recipe.

-22. Roasted Beet and Squash Recipe
+22. Roasted Beet and Squash Salad

 This roasted beet and squash recipe is a Thanksgiving salad that is so complex on the palate and yet simple to assemble.
 In an episode of Cook with Us, chef Nyesha Arrington of Top Chef fame uses seasonal ingredients, including its namesake roasted beets and delicata squash.
-Watch the video to get the full recipe.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.